superklex/aws-bootcamp-cruddur-2023/journal/week0.md

 That being said, I refuse to give up or get discouraged because I know that character and proper experience are developed by overcoming challenges and tough times.

+I wil end with the quote by *Charlie Norman*:
+> it's easy on the good days, but it's really earned on the tough days.
+Your life and your goals don't care how you feel.